-- (7) A corporation that is disqualified under this section ceases to be an incorporated legal practice. - Conduct of an Australian legal practitioner who (8) services on behalf of provides legal corporation in the capacity of an officer or employee of the corporation is capable of constituting unsatisfactory professional conduct professional misconduct where the practitioner ought reasonably to have known that the corporation is disqualified under this section. - (9) The regulations may make provision for or with respect to the publication and notification of orders made under this section, including notification of appropriate authorities of other jurisdictions.
+- (7) A corporation that is disqualified under this section ceases to be an incorporated legal practice. - (8) Conduct of an Australian legal practitioner who provides legal services on behalf of a corporation in the capacity of an officer or employee of the corporation is capable of constituting unsatisfactory professional conduct or professional misconduct where the practitioner ought reasonably to have known that the corporation is disqualified under this section. - (9) The regulations may make provision for or with respect to the publication and notification of orders made under this section, including notification of appropriate authorities of other jurisdictions.